accanto-systems/lm-cicdhub/Readme.md

-# CICDHub Environment
+# CI/CD Hub Environment

-This project provides a reference CICDHub for the Stratoss&trade; Lifecycle Manager.
+This project provides a reference CI/CD Hub for the Stratoss&trade; Lifecycle Manager.

 The following software components will be installed on a target Kubernetes environment: